ONSdigital/dp-legacy-cache-api/README.md

 | HEALTHCHECK_CRITICAL_TIMEOUT | 90s                             | Time to wait until an unhealthy dependent propagates its state to make this app unhealthy (`time.Duration` format) |
 | IS_PUBLISHING                | false                           | Determines if the instance is in publishing or not                                                                 |
 | ZEBEDEE_URL                  | http://localhost:8082           | Zebedee host address and port for authentication                                                                   |

+### Auto-Deployment of secrets
+Functionality has been added to the nomad plan so that when the secrets are deployed to Vault, this will automatically cause Nomad to trigger a redeployment of the application to pick up the new secrets.
+Please note that this functionality does not appear to work with the current nomad/vault versions, but if these are upgraded it may then become functional.

+### License

 Copyright © 2024, Office for National Statistics (https://www.ons.gov.uk)